znasipak/pybhpt/README.md

 # pybhpt

-Python package for solving problems in black hole perturbation theory
+A python package for solving problems in black hole perturbation theory

-PyBHPT is a collection of numerical tools for analyzing perturbations of Kerr spacetime, particularly the self-forces experienced by small bodies moving in a Kerr background.
+`pybhpt` is a collection of numerical tools for analyzing perturbations of Kerr spacetime, particularly the self-forces experienced by small bodies moving in a Kerr background.
+Subpackages include:
+    - `pybhpt.geodesic`: a module that generates bound timelike geodesics in Kerr spacetime
+    - `pybhpt.radial`: a module that calculates homogeneous solutions of the radial Teukolsky equation
+    - `pybhpt.swsh`: a module that constructs the spin-weighted spheroidal harmonics
+    - `pybhpt.teuk`: a module that evaluates the inhomogeneous solutions (Teukolsky amplitudes) of the radial Teukolsky equation due to a point-particle on a bound timelike Kerr geodesic
+    - `pybhpt.flux`: a module that produces the gravitational wave fluxes sourced by a point-particle on a generic bound timelike Kerr geodesic
+    - `pybhpt.hertz`: a module that solves for the Hertz potentials for the CCK and AAB metric reconstruction procedures
+    - `pybhpt.redshift`: a module that computes the generalized Detweiler redshift invariant in a variety of gauges

+> **Warning**
+> This project is still under heavy active development.
+Please use at your own risk.
+If you plan on using this code for research purposes, please reach out to the authors first.

 ## Installation